-House Speaker Pelosi accuses U.S. Attorney General of going "rogue"
+House Speaker Pelosi accuses U.S. Attorney General of going 'rogue'

 “I think where they’re going is a cover-up of the cover-up,” Pelosi said.
 “To have a Justice Department to go so rogue — well they have been for a while and not it just makes matters worse.”

-Pelosi also said Maguire “broke the law” by not going to Congress first.
+Pelosi said Maguire “broke the law” by not going to Congress first.

+The Ukraine reports raised serious concerns that Trump’s actions have jeopardized national security and the integrity of U.S. elections, Pelosi said.

+“The clarity of the president’s actions is compelling and gave us no choice but to move forward,” she told MSNBC.

+The impeachment inquiry is casting a new pall over Trump’s presidency just months after he emerged from the cloud cast by Special Counsel Robert Mueller’s investigation into whether he colluded with Russia in the 2016 election.

-Trump continued his attacks on one of his biggest Democratic critics in Congress, Adam Schiff, who is chairman of the House Intelligence committee that will lead impeachment proceedings, which he calls a witch hunt.
+Trump has reacted furiously, accusing Democrats of launching another “witch hunt” and repeatedly attacking one of his fiercest Democratic critics in Congress - Adam Schiff, who is chairman of the House Intelligence committee that will lead impeachment proceedings.

-“I am calling for him to immediately resign from Congress based on this fraud!”
-Trump said on Twitter.
+After suggesting on Thursday that White House officials who fed the whistleblower information were as good as spies, he said on Friday that the whistleblower may have been a lone wolf “partisan operative.”

+Trump said on Twitter that “there may not have even been somebody else, a leaker or spy, feeding it to him or her?”

+In a Sept.
+9 letter, the panels’ chairmen set a Thursday deadline for the documents to be handed over, and threatened to issue subpoenas if necessary.

+Schiff set a Friday deadline for Barr to hand over a range of Justice Department communications and correspondent about the complaint.

-Reporting by Susan Heavey, Doina Chiacu; Susan Cornwell and Makini Brice; Writing by Doina Chiacu, Editing by Timothy Heritage
+Reporting by Susan Cornwell, Patricia Zengerle, Susan Heavey, Doina Chiacu; and Makini Brice; Writing by Doina Chiacu, Editing by Timothy Heritage